Registration closes @12 noon on 15.05.25

 Fennell, M. J. V. (1998).
 Low self-esteem.
 In N. Tarrier, A. Wells, & G. Haddock (Eds.), Treating complex cases: The cognitive behavioural therapy approach (pp. 217–240).
 John Wiley & Sons Ltd.

-New: Workshop recording
+New: Workshop recording is now available to attendees

 By attending this workshop I understand I am giving my consent for the workshop to be video recorded and for this video recording to be available to people attending the workshop live and for it to be sold separately, for the amount of time determined by OCTC and outlined in the purchase agreement.
 My name, if displayed onscreen, and my image will make up part of this recording.
 Recordings are the property of OCTC and making copies of these recordings or sharing login details is not permitted.
 Please do not reveal details which may compromise the anonymity of clients.